"Ah!" he yelped, turning around wide-eyed with startlement.

 He blinked as all tension suddenly vanished out of him.
 He couldn't help himself; he laughed then.
 "Alright, here I go.
 Nox."

 The wand-light disappeared, plunging them into darkness again.
-That was fine—seeing things would just distract him.
+That was fine - seeing things would just distract him.
 Or would it get in the way of feeling the shadows of...
 He shook his head to clear those thoughts away.
-He could feel his breathing and that of Luna's beside him.
+He could feel his breathing and that of Luna beside him.
 His heart was beating strongly in his chest, pulsating all the way to his legs beneath him.

 Closing his eyes, he breathed slowly.

 They needed to get out.
 He didn't know where they were, but as long as they got out it should be alright.
 He could see it now.
 Destination—beneath the open skies.
 So blue and lightly speckled with clouds.
 He wanted out.
-Too long had he been stuck in tight places like these.
+Too long had he been stuck in tight places like these and he wanted out!
 Determination—he wasn't going to stay here, he needed to warn Dumbledore about Malfoy's plans.
 He gripped his wand more rightly now, focusing on the grain of the wood against his skin.
 Deliberation—

-There was a pop of rushing air, and suddenly both were simply gone.
+There was a pop of rushing air, and suddenly both were simply gone from that little nook of darkness in-between nothingnesses.

 Been a while since I published anything.
 Wanted to do a bit of practice since MotM isn't cooperating and I feel a bit burned out.
 So this is just a casual thing, which will require nearly zero effort from me(at least, in comparison to MotM).
 So will work on this occasionally now, too.